 Predators like black bear, coyote and rattlesnake play important roles in maintaining healthy ecosystems.
 But sometimes humans have conflicts with these animals in the wild or in their own backyards.
 Download these helpful brochures and learn all about key predator species in Utah, how to identify them, and tips on how to avoid conflicts.

 Often conservation just begins with education.
-That is why the Zoo, the Utah Division of Wildlife Resources, the Wildlife Protection Society and Utah State University have teamed together to develop a proactive program to discuss how to live and recreate safely in urban and wild areas.
+That is why the Zoo, the Utah Division of Wildlife Resources and Utah State University have teamed together to develop a proactive program to discuss how to live and recreate safely in urban and wild areas.
 Learn more about the program, schedule a presentation and down load information at wildawareutah.org.

 Greater Sage Grouse in Western Wyoming

 The greater sage grouse (Centrocercus urophasianus) isn’t listed as an endangered species, but it’s on the waiting list.
 Sage grouse populations face many challenges, such as loss of habitat as well as collisions with fences.
 As their name suggests, sage grouse are dependent on their landscape — sagebrush.
 Native to the western United States, they depend on the sagebrush for protection — they are perfectly camouflaged — and for their food.
 The leaves of the plant are often their only food source in the winter months.
 Sage grouse can be found in Wyoming as well as 10 other states and southern Canada.

 Recently there have been increasing numbers of reports of greater sage grouse being killed by flying into barbed wire range fences in western Wyoming.
 Just north of Rock Springs, is located a large sage grouse population.